jinpower1998/microk8s-homelab/README.md

 ## Instructions

-This Ansible-Playbook creates a [microk8s](https://microk8s.io/)-Cluster with custom amount of nodes.
+This simple Ansible-Playbook creates a [microk8s](https://microk8s.io/)-Cluster with custom amount of nodes.

-You can run this playbook anywhere you want: locally, On-Premise or on Cloud-Instances.
+You can run this playbook anywhere you want: locally, on-premise (for exampple Proxmox or vCenter) or on cloud instances (AWS, Azure or GCP).

 ### Prerequisites:

-  - Ansible installed on your local machine
+  - Ansible installed on your local machine/control node
   - SSH-access on your machines
   - [snapd](https://snapcraft.io/) installed on your hosts and running
   - user for previlige escalation on your hosts

 For the underlying O of the nodes, I recommend Ubuntu or Debian- based operating systems.

+### Note on cloud instances !

+Please make sure that your VPC's allow to the following [ports](https://microk8s.io/docs/services-and-ports) on the nodes to access the microk8s-services (i.E. you SecurityGroups etc.).

 ###  Fill in your inventory file